istanbuljs/puppeteer-to-istanbul/README.md

 To get a JSON output of your Puppeteer coverage, take a look at [this Puppeteer example](https://github.com/GoogleChrome/puppeteer/blob/v1.1.0/docs/api.md#class-coverage) of pulling coverage, and simply write the `jsCoverage` object out to a JSON file.

+## contributing

+If you see an issue with Puppeteer to Istanbul, please open an issue!
+If you want to help improve Puppeteer to Istanbul, please fork the repository and open a pull request with your changes.

+Make sure to review our [contributing guide][contributing]

 [coveralls]: https://github.com/GoogleChrome/puppeteer
 [istanbul]: https://github.com/istanbuljs/istanbuljs
 [nyc]: https://github.com/istanbuljs/nyc
+[contributing]: contributing.md